7 Amazing Skill Development Apps for Kids

 As the name suggests, Duolingo is a language learning app and extends a chance to familiarise kids with a wide variety of languages.
 It is a free app targeted to hone the language skills of 13-year-olds and above.
 The app provides lessons on more than 30 languages, including English, Spanish, Chinese, etc. Kids can grasp any of these languages through simple practice exercises and fun games.
 Further, it lets you track progress and is made for both beginner and advanced learners.
 Duolingo is available in a free version as well as a premium version of $6.99/month.

 One of the most desired apps of recent times, SoloLearn is a free coding app created for kids aged 13 and above.
 It has thousands of topics related to programming and coding concepts, along with activities for practice.
-With SoloLearn, kids can learn over 10 coding languages, including C++, Python, Java, etc. The app is utilised by millions for learning to code and staying abreast of the field’s latest trends.
+With SoloLearn, kids can learn over 10 coding languages, including C++, Python, Java, etc. The app is utilized by millions for learning to code and staying abreast of the field’s latest trends.
 Apart from the free version, SoloLearn also has a pro model costing $6.99/month.

 7. Flow Free